Ellestial/100-days-of-code/r1-log.md

 **Today's Progress**: Watched Udemy course videos walking through To Do List and worked with working locally with Git.

 **Thoughts**: I did everything correctly per the Udemy videos, so that's reassuring!
 I'm also trying to work locally with Git instead of relying on updating files within the GitHub web interface.

+## Day 23: March 27, 2019

+**Today's Progress**: Started up optional Udemy project to make Patatap Clone.
+Read through probably 1/2 or 2/3 of paper.js documentation and practiced what I learned.
+Also practiced working with git locally again.

+**Thoughts**: I am trying to be patient with reading through documentation before trying to do much of the project.
+I believe I am understanding the documentation, and I was able to have a circle appear randomly on the page on page load.
+I know I had a hard time with this optional project when I created it last year, so I am trying my best to create it without watching any of the code-along videos this time through.